Toric structure on the complex projective plane

 Cartoon of the toric fibration on $\mathbb{CP}^2$, with tori rendered as squares with their edges identified.

-Here is a turtle shell on this triangle, showing how the unfolded tori degenerate as they move to the boundary.
+Here are the unfolded tori on the triangle, showing how they degenerate as they move to the boundary.

 A tiling filling up a right triangle, each tile a parralelogram of different shape with margin inbetween it and the others.